tardate/LittleCodingKata/README.md

 # 392 Little Coding Katas

 > Latest addition :sparkles: [Sorting HTML Colors](./ruby/html-color-sort) - Using ruby to sort HTML Colors; cassidoo's interview question of the week (2025-12-01).
 But with one hand tied behind your back ... no built-in sorting methods allowed!
-Compared the intuitive insertion sort with a merge sort and benchmarked the difference.
+I compare an intuitive insertion sort with a merge sort and benchmark the difference.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about